rob2d/ids-frontend-code-kata/README.md

 1. Hitting `ESC` on your keyboard
 2. Clicking on the message button

+When styling the web component take a look at this [css tricks article](https://css-tricks.com/styling-a-web-component/) and try and use some of these techniques or even [constructable style sheets](https://developers.google.com/web/updates/2019/02/constructable-stylesheets).

 ## Requirements

 1. Runs in Chrome only by opening the index.html page